AgileVentures/av-static-website/source/blog_articles/2017-10-16-av-ecosystem-review-tweaking-getting-started.html.markdown

 ![](https://dl.dropbox.com/s/6tu2ooyrp4ccj4l/Screenshot%202017-10-16%2010.30.47.png?dl=0)

 I add optional to the hyperlink to step 7 (since that is optionally starting your own project), and leave it at that.
 I recall that Will was saying that the "listen in" phrase in the non-logged in version of the link to the scrum was the key thing that got him involved.
-Perhaps we could adjust the phrasing for loggen in users too, to get more in the scrums ...
+Perhaps we could adjust the phrasing for logged in users too, to get more in the scrums ...
 I create a ticket for that:

 [https://github.com/AgileVentures/WebsiteOne/issues/1915](https://github.com/AgileVentures/WebsiteOne/issues/1915)